ipfabric/docs/docs/IP_Fabric_API/retrieving_device_log_file.md

 ---
-description: This tech note describes how you can retrieve log files for a device from IP Fabric’s discovery, to be consumed outside the platform.
+description: This page describes how you can retrieve log files for a device from IP Fabric's discovery to be consumed outside the platform.
 ---

 # Retrieving Device Log File

-This tech note describes how you can retrieve log files for a device from IP Fabric’s discovery, to be consumed outside the platform.
+This page describes how you can retrieve log files for a device from IP Fabric's discovery to be consumed outside the platform.

 Do this in two stages: